dcbandaru/Make-Safe-Decisions/Process.md

 https://ope.ed.gov/campussafety/#/

 # Order of Events
-1. Downloaded .csv files
+1. Downloaded .csv files from website
-2. Used Visual Studio and Built ETL Packages
+2. Used Visual Studio to design and develop ETL Packages
-3. Wrote SQL for Fact Table using SSMS
+3. Used SQL to retrieve data
-4. Utilized code to import with Power BI
+4. Created Report in Power BI